vrindarx/haystack/README.md

-This is a simple fixed version Haystack by Lanchon to work with macOS.
+This is a simple fixed version of Haystack by Lanchon to work with macOS.

 # Haystack
 ## Signature Spoofing Patcher for Android